Skip to Main Content

 • Is there a particular aspect of this topic that interests you?
 For example, historical influence, sociological aspects, psychological angles, specific groups or individuals involved in the topic.

-Still struggling?
-Review your search results to look for interesting aspects or angles on your topic, and search those concepts as new keywords.
+Another way to narrow your topic is to try some searching, look for interesting angles on your topic in your search results, and search those concepts as new keywords.

 If your topic is too narrow, you will find too little information to write a paper about it.
 Try to broaden your topic's scope.